Chart Color Schemes

 Bargara - Burnett Heads ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bargara-Burnett Heads, surveyed in 2016, had a population where 82.9% were born in Australia, 90.2% were citizens, and 94.8% spoke English only at home.
-Christianity was the predominant religion, practised by 56.3%.
-This figure is slightly higher than the regional average of 54.0%.
+Bargara-Burnett Heads, surveyed in June 2016, had a population where 82.9% were born in Australia, 90.2% were citizens, and 94.8% spoke English only at home.
+Christianity was the dominant religion, with 56.3%.
+This compares to 52.2% across the rest of Queensland.

 Frequently Asked Questions - Diversity